UoB-COMSM0110/2024-group-3/README.md

 # 3. Requirements

-Refer to our [requirement document](/docs/report/requirements.md) to see our:
+Refer to our [Requirements document](/docs/report/requirements.md) to see our:
 - Initial Paper Prototyping
 - Stakeholders
 - User Stories